cairo-book/cairo-book/src/ch15-00-dictionaries.md

 ### Dictionaries of Complex Types

 One restriction of `Felt252Dict<T>` that we haven't talked about is the trait `Felt252DictValue<T>`.
-This trait defines the `zero_default` method which is the one that gets called when a value does not exist on the dictionary.
+This trait defines the `zero_default` method which is the one that gets called when a value does not exist in the dictionary.
 This is implemented by all data types except for complex ones such as arrays and structs.
 This means that making a dictionary of complex types is not a straightforward task because you would need to write a couple of traits in order to make the data type a valid dictionary value type.
-.
-To compensante for this the language introduces the `Nullable<T>` type.
+To compensate for this the language introduces the `Nullable<T>` type.

-`Nullable<T>` represents the absence of value, and it is usually used in Object Oriented Programming Languages when a reference doesn't point at anywhere.
+`Nullable<T>` represents the absence of value, and it is usually used in Object Oriented Programming Languages when a reference doesn't point anywhere.
 The difference with `Option` is that the wrapped value is stored inside a `Box<T>` data type.
-The `Box<T>` type inspired by Rust and allows us to store recursive data types.
+The `Box<T>` type, inspired by Rust, allows us to store recursive data types.

-Let's show with an example.
+Let's show using an example.
 We will try to store a `Span<fetl252>` inside a dictionary.
-For that we will use `Nullable<T>` and `Box<T>`.
-Also, we are storing a `Span<T>` and not an `Array<T>` because the later does not implement the `Copy<T>` trait which required for reading from a dictionary.
+For that, we will use `Nullable<T>` and `Box<T>`.
+Also, we are storing a `Span<T>` and not an `Array<T>` because the latter does not implement the `Copy<T>` trait which is required for reading from a dictionary.

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_04_dict_of_complex.cairo:imports}}